Spectrality of random convolutions generated by finitely many Hadamard triples: Equi-positivity and admissibility

 Thus, we set $k_{x,\mu}=k_{x_j,\mu}$.

-For $x=0$, noting that $|y| < \delta$ implies $|y| < \delta_{x_1}$, we have that
+For $x={\bf 0}$, noting that $|y| < \delta$ implies $|y| < \delta_{x_1}$, we have that

 for $\mu \in \Phi$ and $|y| < \delta$.
-Therefore, we set $k_{x,\mu}=0$ for $x=0$, and the conclusion holds. \end{proof}
+Therefore, we set $k_{x,\mu}={\bf 0}$ for $x={\bf 0}$, and the conclusion holds. \end{proof}

 Next theorem is a direct consequence of Theorem~\ref{general-result} and Theorem \ref{admissible-to-equipositive}. \begin{theorem} Let $\set{(N_n, B_n , L_n): n \ge 1}$ be a sequence of Hadamard triples in $\R$.
 Let the probability measure $\mu$ be the weak limit of $\mu_n$ given by \eqref{mu-n}.
-If there exists a subsequence of positive integers $\{ n_j \}$ such that the family $\{ \nu_{>n_j} \}$ is tight and admissible, then $\mu$ is a spectral measure. \end{theorem}
+If there exists a subsequence of positive integers $\{ n_j \}$ such that the family $\{ \nu_{>n_j} \}$ is tight and admissible, then $\mu$ is a spectral measure with a spectrum in $\Z$. \end{theorem}